k-Yashika/password-manager/README.md

 # Password Manager

-The pasdsword manager is a Python project designed to securely store and manage passwords for various accounts.
+The password manager is a Python project designed to securely store and manage passwords for various accounts.
 It uses excryption to protect sensitive information and provides dfeatures such as password generation and storage.

 ## Features